 Once you’ve built the first page of your signup form, click Add Step.
 Select the type of step you’d like to add:

 Ask some questions to learn more about your new subscriber (e.g., their birthday, name, or interests)

 - Blank Step

 Start from scratch with a blank slate

-If you haven’t set up SMS yet, you won’t be able to add an SMS step to your form.
+If you haven’t set up SMS yet, you'll be prompted to set up SMS before publishing your form.
 Learn how to get started with SMS.

 Once you’ve added a new step, add and edit fields as needed.
 Learn more about the types of fields you can add in our guide, Understanding Signup Form Input Blocks.

 You can add up to four steps to your form, in addition to the optional success message.

 If your form’s first page collects profile properties, but doesn’t collect an email or phone number, Klaviyo will store the information until the visitor adds either an email or phone number.
 If an email or phone number is never provided, the information will not be added to a Klaviyo profile.
 Klaviyo is not able to track anonymous visitors.

 Multi-step forms can be used in a forms A/B test, just like a single-step form.
 Consider testing the performance of a single-step form versus a multi-step form to better understand what works best for your audience.